Basics-LLC/Basic-Notes/README.md

 In order to see the **PWA** version webpage, run `npm start`.
 This will open the app at https://localhost:8080.

-In order to package the app into a desktop application, run `npm run make`.
+In order to package the **Electron** app into a desktop application, run `npm run package`.
 This will create an `out/` directory which will house your packaged app.

 ## PWA Version Push Rules